 The subject property is in an established residential corridor along Aurora Road from John Rodes Blvd. to Turtle Mound Road.
 The current use of the property was established prior to 1981.
-It had not been an impediment to additional residential development in this area.
-If approved, the Board should recognize the potential to change the existing use to another BU-1 use which may have the potential to impact the surrounding residential neighborhood.
+If approved, the Board should recognize the potential to allow other BU-2 uses which may have the potential to impact the surrounding residential neighborhood.
 Whether or not market factors would support a different, more intensive commercial use is unknown.
+The proposed BDP would limit BU-2 uses and would need Board approval.

-- B. In determining whether an established residential neighborhood exists, the following factors must be present: - a.
-The area must have clearly established boundaries, such as roads, open spaces, rivers, lakes, lagoons, or similar features.

-Much of this area was platted prior to the adoption of zoning regulations or the Comprehensive Plan.
-The primary boundaries are the road network.

-b.
-Sporadic or occasional neighborhood commercial uses shall not preclude the existence of an existing residential neighborhood, particularly if the commercial use is non-conforming or pre-dates the surrounding residential use.
+- B. In determining whether an established residential neighborhood exists, the following factors must be present: - 1.
+The area must have clearly established boundaries, such as roads, open spaces, rivers, lakes, lagoons, or similar features. - Much of this area was platted prior to the adoption of zoning regulations or the Comprehensive Plan.
+The primary boundaries are the road network. - 2.
+Sporadic or occasional neighborhood commercial uses shall not preclude the existence of an existing residential neighborhood, particularly if the commercial use is non-conforming or pre-dates the surrounding residential use. - The subject property is not located within a residential neighborhood, rather a residential area.

-The subject property was established as a non-conforming use on residentially zoned property prior to 1981.
 The Aurora Oaks subdivision which abuts the subject property on the west was platted in December 2004 and most homes within that subdivision were built in 2006.
-The commercial use abutting the subject property to the northeast was established in 1979.
-The request could be considered an expansion of strip commercial along he southside of Aurora Road.

-c.
-An area shall be presumed not to be primarily residential but shall be deemed transitional where multiple commercial, industrial or other non-residential uses have been applied for and approved during the previous five (5) years.
+The commercial use abutting the subject property to the northeast was established in 1979. - 3.
+An area shall be presumed not to be primarily residential but shall be deemed transitional where multiple commercial, industrial, or other non-residential uses have been applied for and approved during the previous five (5) years.

-There have not been any non-residential uses applied for and approved within the past five (5) years.
+There have not been any non-residential uses approved within the past five (5) years.
 The area remains a residential corridor.